For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: S.Zykov, Evgesha the Creator, Butsaya, Bohdan Danylchenko, Random435 – Shutterstock

 It goes without saying that recycling your old stuff is an essential way to reduce your carbon footprint.
-But what not everyone realises is that, as well as being great for the planet, recycling can be a great way to make money.
+But what not everyone realises is that, as well as being good for the planet, recycling can be a great way to make money.

 In this guide, we won't be talking about things like paper and cardboard that you can put in your recycling bin (although we hope you do recycle this way too).